 About two hundred people live in St. Clair, a Pittsburgh neighborhood situated northeast of Carrick.

 The St. Clair neighborhood is a residential community with one church & no stores or other commercial businesses.
 It is near the Phillip Murray Playground in Mt.
-Oliver (Pittsburgh).
+Oliver City.
 Children attend Pittsburgh Public Schools.

 The Hilltop Alliance embraces St Clair, ten other hilltop Pittsburgh neighborhoods & Mt Oliver Borough.
 The alliance analyzes challenges faced by people who live on the hilltop, studies the resources available to address those challenges and works to improve the quality of life in the Hilltop.